Arrrlex/models-under-pressure/README.md

 Apr 16 versions (all based on caling parts of `modify_dataset.py`)

-- MTS dev and test datasets: Parsing conversations (using strict mode), adding system prompt and relabelling
+- MTS dev and test datasets: Parsing conversations (using strict mode), adding system prompt and relabelling.
+- MT dev and test datasets: Adding system prompt to each sample, adding more info to input and relabelling.

-TODO Relabel if system prompt changes (MT and anthropic)!
+TODO Relabel if system prompt changes (anthropic)!